nikkifargus/WDI_PROJECT_2/README.md

 });

 ```
 Finally I used Materialize css framework to help style the website.
 This was my first experience using Materialize.
-I was able to develop a website that was close to how I had wireframed it, however I preferred using Bootstrap as a css framework.
+I was able to develop a website that was close to how I had wireframed it.
 In my next project I would like to try using another framework to expand my knowledge and also see what might be my favourite to work with.

 ## Future Improvements